Television in France: DTT transition

 By 2008, 34% of the French population was using analogue TV as an only reception mode.
 The next year, the city of Coulommiers switched to digital-only TV, serving as a test city for TDF.
 By the end of 2009, analog TV was shut off in the Nord Cotentin, and TDF reported no major reception problems.
 Citizens in DTT test zones were informed that analog TV would shut down by early 2009, and consequently they adapted their installation.

 For the rest of the country, the shut-off progressed by regions, more precisely France 3 regions.
 It means that every transmitters broadcasting France 3 Méditerranée Provence-Alpes went digital-terrestrial on the same date, another date for those that broadcast France 3 Bourgogne Franche-Comté.
 The analog shut-off occurred in 2010 in the north; the south was the last to phase out analog television broadcasts.

 For three months before shutting down an analogue transmitter, it transmitted the DTT multiplexes so that viewers could adapt their installation on time.
-Also, a message was displayed as marquee on analog channels warning the viewer that he would no longer receive TV if he or she did not switch to digital.
+Also, a message was displayed as marquee on analog channels warning the viewer that they would no longer receive TV if they did not switch to digital.
 To help people installing their DTT reception equipment, the French government created "France Télé Numérique".
 It made didactic videos, television advertisements, and went through the local markets, to meet people and solve their problems regarding DTT reception.

 Elderly people and those with restricted financial conditions, received help from the French government; so that they could switch to DTT easily.

 The most common adapters sold in the market only decode MPEG-2 and have only one SCART output socket.
 Old TV sets (before 1980) need a UHF modulator between the TV and the set-top box, as they have no SCART socket.
 Unlike VCRs, DVB-T set-top boxes rarely include such a modulator, and a SCART to RCA adaptor is often needed to feed the modulator with the signal.
 The solution recommended by France Télé Numérique is just to buy a new TV set instead of using a modulator.

 On 30 October 2008, the TNT HD was launched with four national channels: TF1, France 2, M6 and Arte.

-On 8 June 2010, the overseas France dedicated channel France Ô became available nationally on TNT channel 19, taking the vacant frequencies of the pay channel AB1 which left the pay-DTT.
+On 8 June 2010, the overseas France dedicated channel France Ô became available nationally on TNT channel 19, taking the vacant frequencies of AB1 which left the pay-DTT.
 Before, it was available locally in Île-de-France starting from 24 September 2007.